 What Can Employees Use Bereavement Leave for?

-- Travel: Traveling to attend the funeral or provide family support.
+- Traveling to attend the funeral or provide family support.

 How Long Is Bereavement Leave?

-The duration varies among employers.
-Typically, it ranges from a few days to a week of paid leave, providing employees with immediate support while allowing flexibility for individual mourning processes.
+The length of bereavement leave can differ depending on the employer and region.
+Generally, it ranges from a few days to a week of paid leave, providing employees with immediate support they need during a difficult time while also allowing for some flexibility to process their grief in their own way.

 Who Qualifies For Bereavement Leave In The Workplace?